 - Pay attention to zoning.
 Good residential communities are zoned to keep out commercial and industrial users.
 Ask about other regulations, such as on-street parking.
 Find out if the area is governed by any covenants.

 - Get an idea of the neighborhood’s character by talking with people who live there.

 One afterthought.
-Every once in a while we may show you something that doesn’t seem to fit your list.
+Every once in a while your Real Living Sales Professional may show you something that doesn’t seem to fit your list.
 After we’ve worked with you for awhile, our professional experience and our intuition about your family may lead us to show you something just a little bit different.
 You’d be surprised at how often that’s the home our clients buy.